AC Hotel Downtown Tucson hosting 'Wine & Dine' tasting events

 "Downtown there's not a whole lot of wine bars so we thought we would try it out," said Nick Smith, food and beverage director at the three-year-old downtown hotel.

 The inaugural Wine & Dine event will feature Arizona Stronghold's Tazi white wine and a pair of Provisioner Arizona vintages — the rosé and red.
-The cost is $50 for a couple, which includes the wine tastings, bottle of wine and charcuterie board.
-Details: marriott.com/tucson
+The cost is $50 per couple, which includes the wine tastings, bottle of wine and charcuterie board.

 Smith said business at the hotel has picked up since Gov. Doug Ducey eased pandemic restrictions last month and allowed business to operate at full capacity.
-Some of those restrictions, however, including masks mandates in most public places, are still in play in Tucson and Pima County in accordance with local restrictions.
+Some of those restrictions, however, including masks mandates in most public places, are still in play in Tucson and Pima County.

 Contact reporter Cathalena E. Burch at cburch@tucson.com.
 On Twitter @Starburch.